RemainNA/auraxis-bot/README.md

 ## Contact

-For feedback or error reports, the best ways to contact are reddit (/u/RemainNA), Discord (RemainNA#0159), and the Auraxis bot [Discord server](https://discord.gg/Kf5P6Ut).
+For feedback or error reports the best ways to contact are Discord DMs (RemainNA#0159) or the Auraxis bot [Discord server](https://discord.gg/Kf5P6Ut).

 ## Localization